Living with Fibromyalgia

 Fibromyalgia is a chronic debilitating and often humiliating disability that affects 2.1 million people – that’s one in 20 people.
 However, it’s the lack of awareness that causes much frustration.

-As well as a heightened sensitivity to pain, headaches and extreme muscle stiffness, you struggle to sleep (insomnia) due to the pain.
+As well as a heightened sensitivity to pain, headaches and extreme muscle stiffness, you struggle to sleep (insomnia) due to the illness.
 You experience extreme fatigue, often wiping you out for days.

 Besides pain and fatigue, cognitive dysfunction known as ‘fibro-fog’ causes increased forgetfulness, which heightens my Generalised Anxiety Disorder.
 It’ a vicious circle.